If you are researching Essex grammar schools, the first thing to know is that Essex is wider than one neat shortlist.

 Does this guide cover every Essex grammar school?

 Yes, this guide covers the wider Essex picture, including Chelmsford, Colchester, Southend, and Westcliff.
-The next step after reading it is usually to move into the school profiles and the ranking or area pages that match your shortlist.
+The next step after reading it is usually to move into the school profiles and the ranking or area pages that match your route or local cluster.

-Usually with the part of Essex that feels most realistic for day-to-day life, whether that is Chelmsford, Colchester, or the Southend and Westcliff cluster.
+Usually with the part of Essex that works for day-to-day life, whether that is Chelmsford, Colchester, or the Southend and Westcliff cluster.

 Should I use ranking to choose between Essex grammar schools?